Chart Color Schemes

 Educational achievement in Malvern East places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Malvern East's residents aged 15 and above have a higher educational attainment than national and state averages.
-53.4% hold university qualifications, compared to 30.4% in Australia and 33.4% in Victoria.
-Bachelor degrees are the most common at 33.7%, followed by postgraduate qualifications (14.9%) and graduate diplomas (4.8%).
-Vocational pathways account for 18.8% of qualifications, with advanced diplomas at 10.0% and certificates at 8.8%.
+Educational attainment in Malvern East is notably high, with 53.4% of residents aged 15+ holding university qualifications.
+This exceeds the national average of 30.4% and the Victorian average of 33.4%.
+Bachelor degrees are most common at 33.7%, followed by postgraduate qualifications (14.9%) and graduate diplomas (4.8%).
+Vocational pathways account for 18.8% of qualifications, with advanced diplomas making up 10.0% and certificates 8.8%.

 Educational participation is high, with 32.2% of residents currently enrolled in formal education.
-This includes 10.4% in tertiary, 8.3% in primary, and 8.0% in secondary education.
-Malvern East's five schools have a combined enrollment of 910 students.
-The area has significant socio-educational advantages and academic achievement (ICSEA: 1134).
-It includes three primary and two K-12 schools.
-School capacity is limited, with 3.8 places per 100 residents compared to the regional average of 10.1, leading many families to seek schooling in nearby areas.
-Note that for schools marked 'n/a' regarding enrolments, please refer to their parent campus.
+This includes 10.4% in tertiary education, 8.3% in primary education, and 8.0% pursuing secondary education.
+Malvern East's 5 schools have a combined enrollment of 910 students.
+The area has significant socio-educational advantages and academic achievement, with an ICSEA score of 1134.
+The educational mix includes 3 primary and 2 K-12 schools.
+School capacity is limited locally at 3.8 places per 100 residents, compared to the regional average of 10.1.
+Many families travel to nearby areas for schooling.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education